tw-in-js/twind/README.md

 It would be untrue to suggest that the design here is totally original.
 Other than the founders' initial attempts at implementing such a module ([oceanwind](https://github.com/lukejacksonn/oceanwind) and [beamwind](https://github.com/kenoxa/beamwind)) we are truly standing on the shoulders of giants.

-- [Tailwind](https://tailwindcss.com/): created a wonderfully thought out API on which the compiler's grammar was defined.
+- [Tailwind CSS](https://tailwindcss.com/): created a wonderfully thought out API on which the compiler's grammar was defined.
 - [styled-components](https://styled-components.com/): implemented and popularized the advantages of doing CSS-in-JS.
 - [htm](https://github.com/developit/htm): a JSX compiler that proved there is merit in doing runtime compilation of DSLs like JSX.
 - [goober](https://github.com/cristianbote/goober): an impossibly small yet efficient CSS-in-JS implementation that defines critical module features.